PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 09:44:12
+Last updated: 2024-04-06 09:44:46
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White